Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 ## 5. Start preparing your Arduino
-**Solder** the 6-pin 90° header on the Arduino.
+**Solder** the 6-pin 90° header over the top side of the Arduino.
 At this point, you don't need to solder the two side headers yet, we are going to check that the Arduino behaves correctly.

 Carefully **remove** the power LED and the voltage regulator to make the Arduino ultra-low-power.
 ![Remove LED and Regulator Arduino](img/Remove_LED_Regulator_Arduino.png)